92.7 MIX FM'S GIVE ME 5 FOR KIDS 2020

 We also started a free wifi service in the Childrens Ward at Nambour Hospital and continued our annual commitment to 24/7 free TV hire in the Childrens Ward at Nambour Hospital.
 Without this parents and children were required to pay before they received access to television.

-Proceeds of this year's appeal built a magnficent rooftop garden outside the Children's Ward at Nambour Hospital.
-When it opened, for the first time child patients and families had a place to escape the ward and play in the train and "feed" the safari animals grazing in the garden.
+Proceeds of the 2012 appeal built a magnficent rooftop garden outside the Children's Ward at Nambour Hospital.
+For the first time child patients and families had a place to escape the ward and play in the train and "feed" the safari animals grazing in the garden.
 The door was changed to allow a bed to be wheeled outside so even bed-bound children could get some fresh air and sunshine.
 Local artist Kendall and her daughters Hatsie and Brydie painted murals in the garden and throughout the Childrens Ward.

 We also funded a CO2 monitor, six sofa beds for overnight stays in the Childrens Ward, free 24/7 TV hire in the Childrens Ward at Nambour Hospital, Development Assessment Tools, Birth Stools,trays for the neonatal resuscitation bots, speech pathology resources for the paediatric outpatients unit, a blood pressure monitor for the Community Child Health Service, the Kids Alive Paediatric Resuscitation Cart for the Intensive Care Unit, Vital Signs monitors for the Childrens Ward, family seating and paediatric equipment in Emergency at Nambour Hospital, an IStat machine for both Birthsuite and the Special Care Nursery and more training for paediatric staff!

-This year we started a longstanding commitment to supporting new mums in their home environment, by providing a car to the Extended Midwifery Service.
+In 2011 we started a longstanding commitment to supporting new mums in their home environment, by providing a car to the Extended Midwifery Service.
 Since this time our Child Health Nurses and Lactation Consultants visit mums across the Coast to help with concerns about their new babies, and help ensure the home environment is a safe and comfortable is possible for both mum and bub.
-Thanks to Mix FM's Give Me 5 for Kids and Sunshine Toyota this service continues to this day.
+Thanks to MIX FM's Give Me 5 for Kids and Sunshine Toyota this service continues to this day.

 Since 2000 Mix FM's Give Me 5 for Kids has funded equipment, services education and research projects that benefit local children including :